 If a marine event permit application is required, the sponsor shall review his/her responsibilities as provided in this package.
 The sponsor must provide evidence of compliance with any applicable state laws.
 Permission must be granted from appropriate state and local authorities.
 The sponsor must contact the state Boating Law Administrator and the state agencies that are responsible for environmentally sensitive areas, critical habitats, and historical issues to ascertain what state requirements may apply to the event.
-Contact information for other agencies. (http://www.uscg.mil/D1/sectLIS/public/docs/marineevent/MarineEventContacts.pdf)
+Contact information for other agencies.

 Submitting a Marine Event Application may seem overwhelming; however, the use of this page should help reduce confusion making the submission process go much more smoothly.
-If you have any questions or are unsure of the content of this page, do not hesitate to contact LT Douglas Miller, Marine Event Permit Coordinator, at 203-468-4596.
+If you have any questions or are unsure of the content of this page, do not hesitate to contact LT Judson Coleman, Marine Event Permit Coordinator, at 203-468-4596.